remix-run/react-router/doc/00 Guides/Server Rendering.md

 asynchronous work *after* rendering, on the server we have to do that work *before* rendering, like path matching and data fetching.

-We'll start with the client since its pretty simple.
+We'll start with the client since it's pretty simple.
 The only interesting thing is that we are getting some initial data from the server render to ensure that the first client render markup matches the the markup from the server render.
 Without the initial data, the markup